gregoryo2014/mhcc-talks-html/README.md

 # mhcc-talks-html

-Generate HTML for http://www.mhcc.asn.au/talks.html using data file `talks-data.csv`, which should be in the format below.
+Generate HTML for http://www.mhcc.asn.au/talks.html using metadata file `talks-data.csv`, which should be in the format below.
 Lines should be in reverse chronological order, and should be preserved - just add new ones at the top.

-Audio files are expected to be in the directory `../compressed audio files`, and their names should start with the date stamp.
+All data files are expected to be in the directory `../compressed audio files`.

 ```
 # Date,Speaker,Topic,Filename 1[,Filename 2[,...]]